Table of contents

 The conclusions of an SEO audit overwhelmingly take the form of a written – document or presentation, within which an analysis of the various elements of the site in the context of the Google Guidelines for Webmasters was carried out.

 Each relevant element is taken under the magnifying glass by a specialist, who, using tools, indicates whether it is correct or requires action and what it should be.
-The written form here allows you to keep the chronology of actions, but also not to miss anything important.
+The written form here allows you to keep the chronology of actions and not miss anything important.

-The written form allows you to keep the chronology of actions, but also not to miss anything important.
+The written form allows you to keep the chronology of actions and not miss anything important.

-A common practice is, at a later stage, to discuss the various elements with the client or directly with the person/team that will be in charge of their implementation, so as to prevent any misunderstandings resulting from a difference in knowledge of SEO topics.
+A common practice is to discuss the various elements with the client or directly with the person/team in charge of their implementation at a later stage to prevent any misunderstandings resulting from a difference in knowledge of SEO topics.

 How to prioritize and sequence the implementation of changes from the SEO audit?

-Principally, the priorities and order of implementation of changes from the audit, even at the stage of its creation, should be initially indicated by the specialist conducting the audit.
+The specialist conducting the audit should initially indicate the priorities and order of implementation of changes from the audit, even at the stage of its creation.
 The most glaring errors, directly affecting the website’s visibility in the search engine, should always be fixed first.

 First of all, the most glaring errors should always be fixed first.